miosomos/pykagcee/README.md

 This library is used to create a knowledge graph from a python project.
-It is based on the `modelscope_agent/environment/graph_database` package from the ModelScope-Agent project, but ported to be used as a standalone packagend CLI interface.
+It is based on the `modelscope_agent/environment/graph_database` package from the ModelScope-Agent project, but ported to be used as a standalone packaged CLI interface.

+## Requirements

+- Neo4j DBMS (local or remote).
+We recommend using the [Neo4j Desktop](https://neo4j.com/download/) application due to its better performance.
+- [uv](https://docs.astral.sh/uv/getting-started/installation/) tool to manage python virtual environment and dependencies.

 ## Installation

-You should have the [uv](https://docs.astral.sh/uv/getting-started/installation/) tool installed on your system.
+> You should have the [uv](https://docs.astral.sh/uv/getting-started/installation/) tool installed on your system.

-Once cloned and inside the repository, you should set the enviroment variables in a `.env`:
+Once cloned and inside the repository, you should set the environment variables in a `.env`:

 ```bash
 cp .env.example .env